Virus surge: Schools abandon classes, states retreat

 Amid the staggering numbers, some state leaders continued to take a hands-off approach, pushing “personal responsibility” rather than government-imposed restrictions such as mandatory mask-wearing.

-Reflecting what has largely been a red state-blue state divide in the U.S., Republican Gov. Kevin Stitt of Oklahoa has refused to impose a mask mandate, citing concerns about enforcement and a “one-size-fits-all” approach.
+Reflecting what has largely been a red state-blue state divide in the U.S., Republican Gov. Kevin Stitt of Oklahoma has refused to impose a mask mandate, citing concerns about enforcement and a “one-size-fits-all” approach.
 Instead, he held a news conference this week with doctors from across the state who implored residents to wear masks.

 In North Dakota, nurses opposed GOP Gov. Doug Burgum’s move to allow health care workers who test positive to remain on the job, saying scientifically proven measures such as a mask mandate should be tried first.
 Burgum has declined to do that.